 Spicy Pumpkin Soup

-2. Add the remaining water, pumpkin, broth, cinnamon, nutmeg, cloves and ginger.
-Bring to a boil, reduce heat and simmer for 5 minutes.
+- Add remaining vegetable stock, pumpkin, Pumpkin Pie Spice.
+Bring to a boil and simmer 5 minutes.

 - Add almond milk and simmer for another 5 minutes.